FAQ

 How long does it take to set up Firezone?

 Firezone can be set up in less than 10 minutes, and Gateways can be added by running a simple Docker command.
-Visit our docs for more information and step by step instructions.
+Check out the Quickstart Guide for step-by-step instructions.

 Do I have to be technical to run Firezone?